-Signed long-term agreement on gas delivery to Serbia5.
-April 2013. / News Serbia Energy
+Signed long-term agreement on gas delivery to Serbia, News Serbia Energy

 The delegation of OAD “Gazprom”, represented by the Chairman of the Board of Directors, Mr. Alexey Miller, visited Serbia earlier today, and had working meetings with the President of the Republic of Serbia, Mr. Tomislav Nikolić, and the Prime Minister, Ivica Dačić.

 The parties discussed the level of Russian-Serbian cooperation in the field of energy, with a special focus on the implementation of the “South Stream” Project.
 It was highlighted that, on 21 February, the Serbian National Assembly granted a special status to this gas pipeline.
 The adopted law will facilitate the procedures needed for a successful project implementation and, among other things, simplify the process of land plot acquisition for gas pipeline construction.

 The long-term Agreement on Delivery of Russian Gas to the Republic of Serbia, in the volume of 1.5 billion cubic meters per year for the period of 10 years was signed in the presence of the Prime Minister, Mr. Ivica Dačić.
 The gas will be transported via the existing route, whereas in the future, “South Stream” gas pipeline will be used.